sr9IVY/SecureCodingExercises/README.md

 # How to Use

 Open this repo in **GitHub Codespaces** for a secure cloud-based development environment.
-Each fix is modular and testable.
-You can run Python and Node.js examples directly in Codespaces, and Java examples using a configured dev container.

----
+In the terminan type

-Feel free to fork, clone, or contribute!
+pip install flask werkzeug requests the python FixedPythonCodes.py